specialized806/sql-server-samples/samples/manage/azure-arc-enabled-sql-server/modify-license-type/README.md

 1. Copy the script to your current folder:

     ```console
-    curl https://raw.githubusercontent.com/microsoft/sql-server-samples/master/samples/manage/azure-arc-enabled-sql-server/modify-license-type/modify-license-type.ps1 -o modify-license-type.ps1
+    curl https://raw.githubusercontent.com/microsoft/sql-server-samples/master/samples/manage/azure-arc-enabled-sql-server/modify-arc-sql-license-type/modify-arc-sql-license-type.ps1 -o modify-arc-sql-license-type.ps1
     ```

-1. Make sure the NuGet package provider is installed:
+1. Connect to Azure AD.
+You can skip this step if you specify `<tenant_id>` as a parameter of the script.

     ```console
-    Set-ExecutionPolicy  -ExecutionPolicy RemoteSigned -Scope CurrentUser
-    Install-packageProvider -Name NuGet -MinimumVersion 2.8.5.201 -Scope CurrentUser -Force
-    ```

-1. Make sure the the Az module is installed.
-For more information, see [Install the Azure Az PowerShell module](https://learn.microsoft.com/powershell/azure/install-az-ps):

-    ```console
-    Install-Module Az -Scope CurrentUser -Repository PSGallery -Force
-    ```

-1. Connect to Azure AD and log in to your Azure account.
-You must specify `<tenant_id>` if you have access to more than one AAD tenants.

-    ```console
     Connect-AzureAD -TenantID <tenant_id>
-    Connect-AzAccount -TenantID (Get-AzureADTenantDetail).ObjectId
     ```

-1. Run the script.
+1. Run the script by following an appropriate example.